 In the last two months alone, the youth of New Rochelle have been impacted by a fatal shooting and stabbing in the communities where they live and gather.
 The events and circumstances of the past few years have resulted in heightened awareness of an important reality: the youth of the community deserve safe places to spend time outside of school and receive equitable access to opportunities around workforce development, financial awareness, academic success, and social emotional learning.

 RXR seeks to support organizations offering solutions to these challenges by funding programs that center on developing parental support and skills, mentoring, aiding social emotional learning, and addressing mental wellness/trauma in young people.
 RXR will prioritize programs that provide a safe environment for young people to explore, both after school and/or on weekends, and during the summer: academic excellence, leadership/civics engagement, health/fitness activities, arts/media, career/workforce development, college readiness, financial literacy, conflict resolution, and STEAM/STEM activities.

-REVISED

 Criteria for consideration:

 Organization must be an established youth-serving and/or a parent support program

-A parent support program should focus on developing parental skills including, but not limited to, conflict resolution, child behavior management, anxiety and stress management, coping with bullying, developing healthy habits, and social media monitoring. ???
-Not clear what they are looking for when they mention parent support programs
+A parent support program can focus on developing parental skills that include, but are not limited to, conflict resolution, child behavior management, anxiety and stress management, coping with bullying, developing healthy habits, and social media monitoring.

 Program must have clear outcomes, learning objectives and performance metrics.